Bit-Quill/opensearch-project-sql/docs/user/admin/settings.rst

     {
       "error": {
         "reason": "Invalid SQL query",
-        "details": "DELETE clause is disabled by default and will be deprecated.
-Using the plugins.sql.delete.enabled setting to enable it\nQuery failed on both V1 and V2 SQL parser engines.
-V2 SQL parser error following: \nFailed to parse query due to offending symbol [DELETE] at: 'DELETE' <--- HERE...
-More details: Expecting tokens in {<EOF>, 'DESCRIBE', 'SELECT', 'SHOW', ';'}", "type": "SQLFeatureDisabledException"
+        "details": "Failed to parse query due to offending symbol [DELETE] at: 'DELETE' <--- HERE...
+More details: Expecting tokens in {<EOF>, 'DESCRIBE', 'SELECT', 'SHOW', ';'}\nQuery failed on both V1 and V2 SQL engines.
+V1 SQL engine error following: \nDELETE clause is disabled by default and will be deprecated.
+Using the plugins.sql.delete.enabled setting to enable it", "type": "SQLFeatureDisabledException"
       },
       "status": 400